 There is something funny about Jesus.
 He’s not predictable or even safe, but He is good.
 Jesus is bold yet humble, powerful yet quiet.
 Being in His presence transformed me from feeling unlovable and insecure to deeply loved, cherished, and treasured.
 It didn’t happen overnight; my healing was a gradual process of recognizing the Holy Spirit and simply sitting in God’s presence.
 It’s simple, yet deeper than the six billion galaxies that surround us.

-4. What to do when you think “I don’t feel good enough to be loved”
+4. When you don’t feel good enough

 Go home to God.
 Take a deep breath, and be still.
 Allow yourself not to feel good enough to be loved…because the truth is that you alone aren’t good enough to be in God’s presence.
 You need Jesus Christ to be the bridge to God.
 You need the Holy Spirit to show you how much God loves you, to transform you.